 There must be a word or two of caution, though.
 If a competitor is luring you clients away, it most likely not interference with a contract.
 There is a distinct difference between reasonable business practices and what happened in the example above.
 Also, the plaintiff must show they were in compliance with the terms of the contract at the time of the breach.
 Their noncompliance could be used to show that the breach was justified.

 Business contracts and the litigation they cause can be very complex.
 It takes a seasoned and experienced attorney to navigate these complexities successfully.
-Our skilled attorneys have years of experience helping clients obtain the results they deserve.
+Our skilled breach of contract attorneys have years of experience helping clients obtain the results they deserve.
 If you believe your business is a victim of tortious interference, contact us today at (312) 223-1699.
 We can analyze your facts within the legal framework.
 Let us help you compete on a level playing field.